PharmCat/GPUCellListSPH.jl/README.md

 ## Description

+Smoothed-particle hydrodynamics (SPH) is a computational method used for simulating the mechanics of continuum media, such as solid mechanics and fluid flows.
+It was developed by Gingold and Monaghan and Lucy in 1977, initially for astrophysical problems.
+It has been used in many fields of research, including astrophysics, ballistics, volcanology, and oceanography.
+It is a meshfree Lagrangian method (where the co-ordinates move with the fluid), and the resolution of the method can easily be adjusted with respect to variables such as density.

-This is concept-project for particle cell neiborhood list and SPH.
-Based on [AhmedSalih3d](https://github.com/AhmedSalih3d) repo [SPHExample](https://github.com/AhmedSalih3d/SPHExample).
+This is concept-project for particle cell neiborhood list and SPH on GPU (with CUDA.jl).
+Based on [AhmedSalih3d](https://github.com/AhmedSalih3d) repo [SPHExample](https://github.com/AhmedSalih3d/SPHExample) with ome new features.

 ## Documentation